-    Now, to reconcile the bank statement, we have to go to Cash and bank management > Bank accounts > Bank accounts and select the bank we want to reconcile with:
+Now, to reconcile the bank statement, go to Cash and bank management > Bank accounts > Bank accounts and select the bank we want to reconcile with.

 Then, we click on Bank statements, and select the one we just imported.
 It should appear as open in the status field.

 Next, we click on the bank statement.
 There we can see the lines of transactions and edit or delete them.